mantinan/openwrt-reinstall/README.md

 More info on my initial post on reinstall on my blog at: http://blog.manty.net/2021/08/openwrt-dist-upgrade-or-how-to-update.html

+Current version stores package status and implements check parameter to output those packages that were not installed last time reinstall was run, so that you may add them to the config file before upgrading.

-Last tested on OpenWrt 24.10
+Last tested on OpenWrt 24.10.2